salmanalfarisi11/reface-app-simple/README.md

 This repository provides a streamlined pipeline for swapping faces in still images using a 128×128 px ONNX model and the InsightFace framework.
 The design prioritizes:

 - **Accuracy**: Leveraging InsightFace’s state-of-the-art face detector and embedding model.
-- **Performance**: Native ONNXRuntime GPU support for real-time inference.
+- **Performance**: Native ONNXRuntime GPU/CPU support for real-time inference.
 - **Usability**: Simple CLI and web UI via Gradio for drag-and-drop interaction.

 ---